Stoke-on-Trent: Economy

-Government
+Governance

 The city is covered by three House of Commons constituencies: Stoke-on-Trent North, Stoke-on-Trent Central and Stoke-on-Trent South.
-Until 2019 the northern and central seats had returned Labour MPs since their creation in 1950.
-However, in the 2019 general election, all 3 Stoke-on-Trent constituencies returned a Conservative MP.
+Until 2019, the northern and central seats had returned Labour MPs since their creation in 1950.
+However, in the 2019 general election, all three Stoke-on-Trent constituencies returned a Conservative MP.
 The former Labour heartland is highly eurosceptic leading to a 69.4% vote to leave the European Union in 2016.
 The city was within the West Midlands European Parliament constituency.

 Mayoral system

 The position of Lord Mayor is largely ceremonial.
-The title of Lord Mayor was first conferred on the City of Stoke-on-Trent by King George V who visited Stoke-on-Trent Town Hall to award the town city status on 5 June 1925.
+The title of Lord Mayor was first conferred on the City of Stoke-on-Trent by King George V who visited Stoke-upon-Trent Town Hall to award the town city status on 5 June 1925.
 The role of Lord Mayor is decided upon by a vote amongst the elected councillors; the candidates are also selected from the councillors.

-Between 1910 and 1928 the Borough, and later, City of Stoke-on-Trent had a Mayor rather than a Lord Mayor.
+Between 1910 and 1928, the Borough and, later, the City of Stoke-on-Trent had a Mayor rather than a Lord Mayor.
 The first Mayor of Stoke-on-Trent was Cecil Wedgwood of the Wedgwood pottery dynasty.

-The city was one of a limited number of English districts with an elected mayor and the only council to use the 'mayor and council manager' executive arrangements, although it was removed following a local referendum on 23 October 2008.
+The city was one of a limited number of English districts with an elected mayor and the only council to use the 'mayor and council-manager' executive arrangements.

-A local referendum approved a directly elected mayor system on 3 May 2002 by 28,601 votes to 20,578 (turnout of 27.8%).
+A local referendum approved a directly elected mayor system in May 2002, by 28,601 votes to 20,578 (a turnout of 27.8%).
+It was removed following a local referendum in October 2008.

 Mike Wolfe, an independent candidate, became the first directly elected mayor after an election on 17 October 2002, narrowly beating Labour Party candidate George Stevenson by just 300 votes.
 The elected Mayor from 5 May 2005 to 5 June 2009 was Mark Meredith (Labour Party).
 The 2005 election was notable because about 10% of the ballot papers were either spoiled or ineligible.
-Meredith's election platform included a pledge to have another referendum on the post of elected mayor.
+Meredith's election platform included a pledge to have another referendum on the post of an elected mayor.
 This was scheduled for May 2007 and resulted in the abolition of the mayoral system.

-On 23 October 2008, voters returned to the polls to choose between modifying the system (to Mayor and Cabinet) or abolishing the position of elected Mayor.
+In October 2008, voters returned to the polls to choose between modifying the system, to Mayor and Cabinet, or abolishing the position of elected Mayor.
 Votes were 21,231 for abolition and 14,592 for modification on a turnout of 19.23%.

 Council Leader and Cabinet system

-Following a citywide referendum abolishing the position of elected mayor, a Leader and Cabinet system was adopted on 5 June 2009.
+Following a citywide referendum abolishing the position of elected mayor, a Leader and Cabinet system was adopted in June 2009.
 The Leader of the council is elected by councillors.
 Each cabinet member makes the decisions on their portfolio area and explains the decisions at the monthly cabinet meetings.
-The current leader of the council is Cllr Abi Brown who is also leader of the Conservative group, one of the parties that forms the city's coalition administration.
+The current leader of the council is Cllr Jane Ashworth.